Last Updated on May 20, 2022 by Grow with Bovees

-Yes, it does!
+Yes, vinegar does kill weeds permanently!
 But not always, especially if the plant has a strong established root system.

 Using vinegar to kill weeds is a natural and effective way to get rid of weeds from your lawn or garden without so much manual labor or the use of weed pulling tools.

 This means that you will need to apply vinegar directly to the weed in which you want to kill.
 Vinegar that comes in contact with plants, flowers, and other grass will kill it as well, so it is important to apply the vinegar solution to the weed you want to kill and nowhere else.

 Vinegar can be easily applied using a spray bottle, which is the most recommended method of applying.
 Spraying vinegar is quick, easy, and effective.
 The downside to using a spray bottle of vinegar to treat weeds is the lack of control.